 Here are 5 tips to help you facilitate more effective driver coaching programs with the help of dash cams.

 1. Make training more effective with personalized coaching programs

 Video footage allows you to identify at-risk drivers and their unsafe driving practices.
-With the help of dash cam footage and advanced safety features, you can easily pinpoint which drivers need to learn and then customize their driver coaching programs accordingly.
+With the help of dash cam footage and advanced safety features, you can easily pinpoint which drivers need to learn and then customize their fleet safety programs accordingly.

 Videos recorded by dash cams show you everything before, during, and after a safety event, allowing them a clear view of the specific factors that may have contributed to the driver’s decisions behind the wheel.

 These factors can either be internal or external.
 An internal factor, for example, is the driver’s temperament or fatigue, whereas an external factor could be an unexpected road hazard.
 Regardless, you can teach drivers how to avoid them.

 By personalizing driver coaching programs, you can make them more effective and productive.
 Motive customers can also use the Driver Coaching feature to easily manage all safety events and coaching statuses in one place.